 The Rope Section

-After descending on foot down the steep canyon for an hour, we came to a cliff overlooking Arco del Tiempo and the river below.
-It was an awesome sight.
-The cliff was about 100′ tall and our guide mounted some rope for us to rappel down with.
-The rappel was straightforward and a lot of fun.
-The ascent wasn’t as easy, and I really regret forgetting my gloves leaving my hands pretty bloodied and battered.
+After an hour of descending on foot down the steep canyon, we arrived at a cliff overlooking Arco del Tiempo and the river below.
+The sight was breathtaking; the cliff stood about 100 feet tall, and our guide set up some ropes for us to rappel down.
+The rappel itself was straightforward and a lot of fun.
+However, the ascent was not as easy, and I deeply regretted forgetting my gloves, which left my hands pretty bloodied and battered.
+The experience was exhilarating, but I learned the hard way about the importance of being well-prepared for such adventures!

 Video of Jimmie making the ascent up the cliff the next morning